 There are many reasons why this introspective-based coaching is the cornerstone used by the professional coaching industry.
 First, when coachees are given the space to think and explore their own mind, the depth and quality of ideas they generate is mind-blowing.
 The next reason is ownership; when ideas come from the coachee, the ability to digest and own his/her answers is much more powerful than if suggested by an outside party.
 Finally, if the coach contributes input and suggestions, the YOU approach creates a stable foundation for the coachee to consider new ideas.
 Building on the foundation that comes from their introspective thoughts, input has a place to land and merge into the coachee’s deeper understandings.

 The ‘introspective’ approach not only helps solve the topic at hand but also provides other great long-term benefits.
 This approach builds more self-confidence in coachees as they discover their own ability to uncover ah-ha’s and answers.
-It also provides a great first-hand reference to the power of this coaching mother — and as more of your leaders experience the benefits, they will embrace the techniques and use them with others they are coaching throughout the organization.
+It also provides a great first-hand reference to the power of this coaching method — and as more of your leaders experience the benefits, they will embrace the techniques and use them with others they are coaching throughout the organization.

 If you want to improve your ability to coach introspectively, remember the following tips: